-9.6 Rent Collection
+9.4 Rent Collection

-Rent is due and owing in advance by the first of each month and must be mailed to the Authority's administrative office located at 549 Avenue A, Bayonne N.J.
-07002.
+Rent is due and owing in advance by the first of each month, payable at the Authority's administrative office.
 A late charge of \$25.00 will be imposed upon any tenant who fails to pay rent in full by the 5th business day of the month.
-This provision does not create a "grace period."
-The late fine is considered additional rent, due and payable immediately per the lease agreement.
 No partial payments will be accepted.
-Rent must be paid by check, money order or bank certified cashiers check.
-A return check charge of \$30.00 will be assessed for checks returned due to insufficient funds.
-If this occurs two (2) times during the tenancy, the Authority will no longer accept personal checks.

-9.7 Minimum Rent & Hardship Exemptions
+9.5 Minimum Rent & Hardship Exemptions